DrrDom/crem/docs/fragment-databases/properties.md

 | `tpsa` | topological polar surface area |
 | `fcsp3` | fraction of sp³ carbons |

-The command is schema-aware: in a v1 database it adds columns to the `frags` table; in a v0 database it adds them to each `radiusN` table.
+The command is schema-aware: in a v1 or v2 database it adds columns to the `frags` table; in a v0 database it adds them to each `radiusN` table.
 It is also **incremental** — only rows whose property values are still `NULL` are computed, so rerunning after adding new fragments fills just the new rows.